anoraktrend/bash-passgen/readme.txt

 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 Simple POSIX shell password generator using urandom.
 Generates 100 passwords and dumps them in ~/password.
-Thanks to Ella-0 for POSIX shell compatiblity.
+Thanks to Ella-0 for POSIX shell compatiblity & NotGrey for the "make passwords overwrite and only readable by you and root" command.
 =====================================================
 To use:
  git clone (insert repo here) passgen